www-splitcells-net/net.splitcells.network/projects/net.splitcells.gel.doc/src/main/md/net/splitcells/gel/problem/theory/assignment/problem/index.md

 If one demand are allowed to be assigned to N supplies, this can be called an 1 on N Problem.
 # Assignment Rating
-Often it is the case, that there are multiple acceptable solutions to a problem.
+Often it is the case, that there are multiple valid solutions to a problem.
-Simultaneously, often these acceptable solutions have not the same worth, so a way is needed to differentiate between these.
+Simultaneously, often these valid solutions have not the same worth, so a way is needed to differentiate between these.
 This is done by calculating a rating \\(R\\) for the assignment of a solution, which in turn are can be sorted by worth.